natygaol/natygaol/README.md

 Currently:
 - 🌱 I am strengthening everything I learned at the bootcamp.
-- 💬 Ask me about Ruby on Rails or PostgreSQL| SQL.
+- 💬 Ask me about Ruby on Rails or PostgreSQL.
 - 📫 How to reach me: natalygaol@gmail.com
 - 💼 My Linkedin Profile: https://linkedin.com/in/nataly-garcía-oliva
 - 😄 Pronouns: ella/she/her